Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 How does a cappuccino differ from coffee?

-Espresso is a specialty kind of coffee that’s stronger than standard coffee.
-The coffee beans used for espresso are much finer than the ones used to brew coffee.
-You also need a special type of machine to make espresso.
+Espresso is a specialty kind of coffee that's stronger than standard coffee.
+The coffee beans used for espresso are significantly finer than those used to brew coffee.

 If you compare a cup of coffee and a shot of espresso, the cup of coffee is much larger.